RE in Northern Ireland

 Evaluating Religious Education, 2000

 In practice, however, many teachers do not do this, even if they are sympathetic to the idea of a broader approach to RE, and it is often suggested that there is no time to teach the Core Syllabus adequately, let alone other material.
 This is made more difficult by the lack of professional inspection of RE.
-The ETI may only inspect RE in a school if requested to do so by its Board of Governors, but very few schools make such a request and thus in comparison with all other subjects RE lacks proper quality control.
+The Education and Training Inspectorate (ETI) may only inspect RE in a school if requested to do so by its Board of Governors, but very few schools make such a request and thus in comparison with all other subjects RE lacks proper quality control.

 Pressure has continued on the Department of Education, especially by groups focusing on inter-faith or inter-ethnic relations, equality and human rights, in opposition to the exclusive role of the Churches in the production of the Core Syllabus and in favour of a more inclusive and intercultural approach, but so far such arguments have made little or no impact.
-This case was reinforced by a research study (“Opting Out of Religious Education”, 2010) which examined the attitudes of young people and others from minority belief communities to the legal possibility of withdrawing from RE – see Opting Out of Religious Education).
+This case was reinforced by a research study (“Opting Out of Religious Education”, 2010) which examined the attitudes of young people and others from minority belief communities to the legal possibility of withdrawing from RE – see: http://qub.ac.uk/schools/SchoolofLaw/Research/ResearchProjects/OptingOutofReligiousEducation/).
 Many of those interviewed indicated that they would be far more likely to take part in RE classes if the focus was more broadly-based and less exclusively Christian.

 Integrated schooling also continues to evoke controversy, despite evidence from opinion polls that it is favoured in principle by a majority of people in Northern Ireland.
 The Irish Catholic hierarchy is strongly opposed to integrated schools and continues to argue that Catholic parents should send their children to Catholic schools, but others object that this imposes separate schooling on the whole community, whether they want it or not.
 Many of those active in the integrated schools movement have been critical of the government’s emphasis on “shared education”, arguing that it is a very weak approach in comparison with full integration.

 Some RE teachers have expressed their concerns that Religious Education will gradually be replaced in the curriculum by the newer areas of Citizenship and PDMU, which they may perceive to be “secular alternatives” to RE.
-Others, however, have preferred to view the two areas as complimentary and mutually supportive.
+Others, however, have preferred to view these two areas as complementary and mutually supportive of RE.

-Despite these concerns, however, there have been some positive developments.
+Despite these concerns, there have been some positive developments.
 In the Northern Ireland General Certificate of Secondary Education (GCSE) exam (normally taken at age 16) a world religions option has been restored in the Religious Education paper (having been removed in the 1990s because world religions did not feature in the Core Syllabus).
-An RE Advisory Committee, set up at the time of the 2007 Syllabus revision to develop support materials for RE, produced non-statutory Guidance Materials and resources for primary and post-primary schools that reflect a greater breadth of Religious Education, including themes and topics not covered in the Core Syllabus (see, for instance Religious Education in the Primary School – Non-Statutory Guidance Materials).
-For post-primary schools this includes a website featuring background information on world religions and a booklet on ‘REconciliation’ (exploring prejudice, sectarianism and reconciliation through RE: REconciliation: Working with Difference).
+An RE Advisory Committee (with an intentionally broader membership than the Core Syllabus writing group), was set up at the time of the 2007 Syllabus revision to develop support materials for RE.
+Over a number of years they produced non-statutory Guidance Materials and resources for primary and post-primary schools that reflect a greater breadth of Religious Education, including themes and topics not covered in the Core Syllabus (see, for instance: https://ccea.org.uk/learning-resources/religious-education-primary-school-non-statutory-guidance-materials).
+For post-primary schools this includes a website featuring background information on world religions and a booklet on ‘REconciliation’ (exploring prejudice, sectarianism and reconciliation through RE: https://ccea.org.uk/learning-resources/reconciliation-working-difference).
 For primary schools thematic units have been produced and widely distributed on ‘Saint Patrick and People of Faith’ (featuring Moses, Gandhi and the Dalai Lama as well as the patron saint of Ireland), ‘Faith and Light’ (featuring festivals and special times such as Advent/Christmas, Hanukkah, Diwali and Ramadan) and ‘Food for Thought’ (on the place of food in religions).
 These resources, together with the official RE Core Syllabus, can be viewed and downloaded:

-More negatively, however, the RE Advisory Committee, which included representation from outside the churches, was stood down by the Department of Education in the summer of 2019 on the grounds that the Catholic Church representatives believed that the work of the committee was complete and that it was not appropriate to extend the role or the membership of the committee.
-Thus the only body that had a wider remit for overseeing RE and communicating between the various interest groups in Northern Ireland is no longer able to function.
-Protests to the Department of Education have not so far led to any change in this situation.
+More negatively, however, the RE Advisory Committee was stood down by the Department of Education in the summer of 2019 on the grounds that the Catholic Church representatives believed that the work of the committee was complete and that it was not appropriate to extend the role or the membership of the committee.
+This meant that the only body with a wider remit for overseeing RE and communicating between the various interest groups in Northern Ireland was no longer able to function.
+Following some lobbying, in 2023 the Department of Education indicated that they would restore the group, though at the time of writing (July 2024) no progress has been made.
 In the meantime, the Churches have commenced their preparation for a possible revision of the RE Core Syllabus but still without any representation from other faith and belief communities!

 For more information on the overall curriculum in Northern Ireland see: